luwke1/spreadsheet-app/README.md

 ## Overview

-The **SpreadsheetApp** and **SpreadsheetEngine** folders together form a lightweight spreadsheet solution.
-While **SpreadsheetApp** handles the user interface, **SpreadsheetEngine** contains the logic for spreadsheet operations, expression evaluation, and data management.
+The Spreadsheet Application is a lightweight and functional tool I built for managing and calculating spreadsheet data.
+It’s split into two main parts: SpreadsheetApp, which handles the user interface, and SpreadsheetEngine, which takes care of the computational logic.
+This project was a learning experience where I explored integrating a GUI with a powerful backend engine capable of evaluating expressions, managing spreadsheet structures, and implementing undo/redo functionality.
+It was made to learn software design patterns and principles.